 Day 15-30: Maintaining momentum

 TIP: Lean on your influencers for content.
 Not in a mafia way, but in a trusting-them-to-do-what-they-do kinda way.
 Influencers literally make money by knowing how to create content that resonates with their audiences.
 So, let them do that.
-You want to allow for structured creative freedom, meaning they know what your goals are and they understand your brand and message, but they have the freedom to introduce your product and present your brand in a way that THEIR followers will find compelling.
+You want to allow for structured creative freedom, meaning they know what your goals are and they understand your brand and message, but they have the freedom to introduce your product and present your brand in a way that THEIR followers will find compelling. (the best way to do this is to provide them with an influencer brief that outlines the expectations.)

 BENEFIT: If you do it this way, you’ll have a ton of influencer-generated content that you can repurpose later across your own branded channels.
 And the content that comes from each creator will be different.
 You know what they say: Variety is the spice of life.
 Just make sure to get the content rights.